LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ## Description

-This GCR open source project is focused on delivering an easy to deploy open source cybersecurity monitoring solution for small to medium enterprises.
+The GCR CSOC open source project is focused on providing easy to deploy open source cybersecurity solutions for small to medium enterprises.

-The project goal is a push-button install of the platform software necessary to support a professional-level Cybersecurity Operations Center (CSOC) solution suitable for use by managed service providers focused on small businesses, or medium sized enterprise IT departments.
+One of the goals for the project is to provide easy installs of software solutions and provide documentation for operation documentation guidance that can support professional-level Cybersecurity Operations Center (CSOC) suitable for small businesses, or medium sized enterprise IT departments.

 The project assets will include: software, documentation, and training materials.